michaelyatco/choredoor/ChoreDoorMaster.md

 let variable = document.getElementById('id');
 ```

-Task: Now that we have the `startButton` variable and your game is protected from 'cheap' wins, let's expand the `gameOver()` function!
+Task: Now that we have the `startButton` variable and your game is protected from 'cheap' wins, let's expand the `gameOver()` function.

 Add `str` as its argument and write an `if` statement where the condition checks if `str` is equivalent to `'win'`.
 If this condition equates to true, then the `innerHTML` of the `startButton` will change to 'You win!
 Play again?'.